microsoft/workshop-library/full/intro-regression-R-tidymodels/README.md

 Congratulations on finishing this regression challenge 🏅!

 There are other workshops coming soon around using R for Data Science.
 In this workshop, we learnt how regression can be used to create a machine learning model that predicts numeric values.
-The next set of modules show you how to create classification models and create clustering models.
+The next set of workshops show you how to create classification models and create clustering models.
 Be sure to check them out!

 ## Practice

 In this workshop, you trained a single model (random forest) to predict house prices based on their features.
 Sometimes, a data practitioner may need to try out a couple of models.
-Try using other models discussed in this notebook's Learn module.
+Try using other models discussed in this workshop.
 Try tuning some model hyperparameters while at it too.
 Do you obtain better evaluation metrics?

 ## Feedback